captivus/last-meadow-online-bot/README.md

 For each visual element the bot needs to recognize, the calibration wizard extracts templates directly from the user's live screen.
 This ensures templates match the exact resolution, aspect ratio, and rendering of the user's setup.

-The crafting screen showing the arrow sequence that we extracted individual arrow templates from:
+The crafting screen showing the arrow sequence that individual arrow templates are extracted from:

 ![Crafting anvil screen](docs/screenshots/crafting-anvil.png)